 Rachel Parry [UK]

 performed by Adam Rose of Antibody Corporation

 "Now, in 2005 -- and my recollection is it was somewhere around the early fall of 2005 -- there were warnings coming from the Center for Disease Control in Washington saying that we were about to see one of the worst flu seasons in recent American history.
 They warned that you ought to get your flu shot, and then they warned especially to seniors and mothers with small children, infants, that you'd better make sure your kids, your babies and your elderly parents get flu shots, because the flu that's coming could actually take people's lives." --Rod Blagojevich

 Ryan's work is multidisciplinary, often uniting performance with sculpture, video, painting, and drawing.
 He gather's ideas from dreams, memories, and sociocultural beliefs, which often result in the investigation of paradoxes within a self-construction.
 One of the most consistent characteristics of his practice is the idea of struggle.
 These struggles in the work are often communicated through the emphasis and articulation on transformations of the self through emotional and psychological reflections.
 He uses his self as a medium, to reflect onto the viewer a place to see him in a state of transformation that sets a basis for personal and emotional reflection in their self. -- "I believe the purpose of art is to inflict or inspire social change.
-Therefore within my practice, the changes I intend to assemble are the result of constant questioning, interpreting, arguing, contextualizing, and investigating the performative qualities of time within societies framework of ethical values; the construction of self resulting from everyday existence."
+Therefore within my practice, the changes I intend to assemble are the result of constant questioning, interpreting, arguing, contextualizing, and investigating the performative qualities of time within societies framework of ethical values; the construction of self resulting from everyday existence."Ryan Hawk:

 Marthe Ramm Fortun presents a reading circle where everything can be stolen and re-gifted.
 In lyrical appropriations of poetry and art history, the exercise points to the disparity between the roles of consumer and producer of cultural manifestations.
 Theft is factored in as a form of audience participation.
 Painting fills multiple functions as formal parameter, sensuous space and parody.
 Fortun quotes Mina Loy, Sappho and Chairman Mao but hands the citations to the audience so they can rephrase as they please.
 Theft and re-gifting is her way of favoring the individual over the symbol.

 In site specific performances, Marthe Ramm Fortun brings canonized texts and art historical references to a space of plurality.
 Structured improvisation is confined by the surrounding architecture, abstract paintings, the throwing of fruit and commercial billboards.
 She involves the audience partly in a formal exercise, partly in a critical and hopeful environment.
 The dynamic shifts between participation and alienation.
 She pursues unscripted moments where the individual assumes power over her own conditions.
 This quest takes on poetic, repetitious and rambling forms that seek to abolish distinctions between utilitarianism and formalism.
 Risk, anxieties, boredom and exhilation are all options.
 Fortun holds an MFA in Studio Art at New York University.
 She is based in Oslo, Norway and presents her work internationally.
 She has performed at venues such as The Museum of Contemporary Art in Oslo, Styx Projects in Berlin, SculptureCenter and Poetry Project at St. Marks Church in New York.
 In September she presents a solo show at Galerie Jan Dhaese in Ghent, Belgium.

-Being a Brooklyn loft, our events are presented on the floor, not on a stage, dissolving the boundary between artist and viewer.
+Opened in 2006, Grace Exhibition Space is devoted exclusively to Performance Art.
+We offer an opportunity to experience visceral and challenging works by the current generation of international performance artists whether emerging, mid-career or established.
+Our events are presented on the floor, not on a stage, dissolving the boundary between artist and viewer.
 This is how performance art is meant to be experienced and our mission is the glorification of performance art.